 - Develop and implement health, safety, and nutrition policies that comply with regulatory standards.

 - Apply knowledge of early childhood curriculum and child development to plan, adapt, and implement a comprehensive curriculum in early care and education settings.

 - Apply knowledge of infant/toddler development including unique program needs to develop age appropriate curriculum and environment.

 - Evaluate the impact of socioeconomic issues, issues of attachment and family structures on the development of the child.

-- Demonstrate managerial and supervisor skills required for day to day operations of early care and education settings.
+- Demonstrate managerial and supervisory skills required for day-to-day operations of early care and education settings.

 - Utilize the Code of Ethics for Early Childhood Education to demonstrate the development of a professional attitude.

 - Apply knowledge of communication skills in relationship to organizational management and leadership.

 Please note: These programs can be pursued on a part-time basis.